haydnv/tinychain/README.md

 Tinychain is early beta software.
 Many features are only partially implemented, or not fully tested, or not yet available in the public API.
 You should not assume that Tinychain is secure, and you should make regular backups of your data.

-If you need a feature which is not yet available, or even not yet planned, please [start a discussion](https://github.com/haydnv/tinychain/discussions)!
+If you're not sure how to get started, or have a question, or find a bug, please [start a discussion](https://github.com/haydnv/tinychain/discussions)!

 ## Getting started